-(1) Represents shares that are available for future issuance under A-Mark's amended and restated 2014 Stock Award and Incentive Plan (the "2014 Plan").
+(2) Represents shares that are available for future issuance under A-Mark's amended and restated 2014 Stock Award and Incentive Plan (the "2014 Plan").
 All of the 2014 Plan shares that are available for future issuance include the following award types: stock options, stock appreciation rights, restricted stock units, restricted stock, and other "full-value" awards.

-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and persons owning more than 10% of a registered class of the Company's equity securities, to file with the SEC reports of their ownership of, and transactions in, the Company's common stock or other Company equity securities.
-To the Company's knowledge, based solely on a review of copies of such reports furnished to the Company and representations of directors and executive officers, during the fiscal year ended June 30, 2020, all of such persons were in compliance with the applicable Section 16(a) reporting requirements, except that the vesting and cash settlement of an equity award held by Mr. Roberts, our Chief Executive Officer, upon achievement of a performance goal, which event was reportable on a Form 4, was inadvertently filed late, and a Form 3 filing reporting that Mr. Aquilino had become an executive officer upon his promotion to Chief Operating Officer was filed five days late due to technical issues.
+To the Company's knowledge, based solely on a review of copies of such reports and representations of directors and executive officers, during the fiscal year ended June 30, 2021, all of such persons were in compliance with the applicable Section 16(a) reporting requirements.